-On today’s date in 1997, the Montréal Expos retired Andre Dawson’s number 10 uniform.
+On today’s date in 1997, the now-defunct Montréal Expos retired Andre Dawson’s #10 uniform.

-In 1987, Dawson was featured on a limited edition one-ounce silver medal in commemoration of being named that year’s National League MVP after an impressive season with the Chicago Cubs.
+That year, Dawson was also featured on a limited-edition one-ounce silver medal in commemoration of being named that year’s National League MVP after an impressive season with the Chicago Cubs.

 Dawson worked with a Florida coin dealer to amass a collection of coins that was noteworthy for its consistently high condition and rarity.
 Highlights include an 1897-O half dollar, an 1854-S gold eagle and an 1800 silver dollar.